OspreyProject/Osprey/README.md

 ![Warning Page](https://i.imgur.com/RZZ82Kr.png)

-From there, you can choose to go back to safety, continue anyway if you believe the warning is a false positive, report the website as safe, or always allow the website if the warning page keeps appearing.

 ## Privacy

 Osprey routes every URL you visit to the protection providers you have enabled, using our privacy-respecting